 - Personal info such as your name and date of birth.

 Making sure you have your information ready ahead of time will ensure that your claims process goes as smoothly as possible.
 Continue reading to learn the steps to filing your glass claim.

 How to File a Windshield Claim

 - Just like a regular insurance claim, file as soon as possible.

-- Keep in mind that depending on your insurance coverage plan, some providers may pay the entire repair cost if you opt to have the windshield repaired rather than replaced.
-This, generally, applies to chipped windshields which can be inexpensively repaired.
+- Keep in mind that, depending on your insurance coverage plan, some providers may pay the entire repair cost if you opt to have the windshield repaired rather than replaced.
+This generally applies to chipped windshields, which can be inexpensively repaired.